fiinix/fiinix.github.io/_posts/2012/12/2012-12-06-fuck-you-pay-me.md

 date: 2012-12-06T23:26:00+00:00
 author: Carlos
 layout: post
-tags: ["Web Design", "The Design Industry"]
+tags: [Web design]
-category: personal
+category: Industry
 excerpt: "In which I rant about some of the misconceptions of the design industry."
 ---
 Originally I was going to call this post "Fuck You, Pay Me!" in honour of Mike Monteiro but I decided against it and changed it to "Sit Down And Shut Up!" because I thought it might be too offensive.
 Then I changed my mind back and forth for a while, always wanting to revert back to my original idea but always feeling a bit hesitant, like a small child doing something they know is naughty.
 In the end, as you can see I decided on the more — possible — offensive way because… well… Fuck you.
 Pay me.
 That's why.